mlochrie/CO2404-API/README.md

 ## The booking data

-- **Subjects:** Software Development, Cyber Security, Group Project, User Experience, Data and Algorithms, Computer Vision, Artificial Intelligence
+- **Subjects:** Software Development, Cyber Security, Group Project, User Experience, Data and Algorithms, Computer Vision, Artificial Intelligence, Data Science
 - **Rooms:** CM006, CM009, CM010, CM014, CM015, CM016, CM017, CM018, CM019,
   CM025, CM026, CM101, CM210, CM234
+- **Lecturers:** a fixed list of 9 named lecturers (see `app/data.py`)
+- **Student groups:** Year 1/2/3, each with Group A/B/C
-- **Date range:** 01/10/2026 to 15/04/2027, weekdays only
+- **Date range:** 01/10/2026 to 05/08/2027, weekdays only
 - **Periods per day:** 6 (09:00–10:00 through 15:00–16:00)

-Data is generated using [`Faker`](https://faker.readthedocs.io/) with a **fixed random seed (42)**, so it's identical every time the app restarts.
-It's in-memory only — nothing is persisted beyond the audit log.
+All of the above are hardcoded lists in `app/data.py` — nothing is generated with `Faker` or any other name-generation library.
+A fixed random seed (42) is still used to decide *which* room/subject/lecturer/ group combination fills each slot, so the dataset is fully reproducible.

+Bookings are generated **exactly once**, when the app starts (see the `BOOKINGS` list at the bottom of `app/data.py`), and every request reads from that same in-memory list.
+Nothing regenerates or reshuffles it while the server is running, so results are stable across requests — and because the random seed is fixed, they're identical again the next time the server restarts too.

 ## Endpoints